thinkst/canarytools-python/docs/incident_attributes.rst

 Custom TCP Service Request
 ============================

-The Custom TCP Service module let's the Canary administrator create simple services that either immediately print a banner on connection, or wait for the client to send data before responding.
+The Custom TCP Service module lets the Canary administrator create simple services that either immediately prints a banner on connection, or wait for the client to send data before responding.

 The :class:`Incident <Incident>` and :class:`Event <Event>` objects will have the following attributes: